License GuideSOC 29-1229

 Read more

-You'll take a two-part exam.
-The first section covers pathology content on a national scale.
-The second tests your knowledge of your specific state's laws and regulations.
+Your pathology exam combines two sections.
+The first covers national standards that apply everywhere.
+The second tests your knowledge of your state's specific laws and regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You schedule your test through these vendors and sit for the exam at a designated testing center.
-Each section has its own passing score.
-You need to pass both portions to earn your license.
+You'll schedule your test through one of these vendors, who handle registration, proctoring, and score reporting.
+Check with your state board for the exact passing score, exam length, and whether you can retake it if needed.

 Renewal